RIKEN-RCCS/lens3/v1/doc/setting.md

 * Prepare prerequisite software and install Lens3
 * Setup a reverse-proxy
 * Start Redis
-* Start Mux (a Multiplexer service)
+* Start Lens3-Mux (a Multiplexer service)
-* Start Api (a Web-API service)
+* Start Lens3-Api (a Web-API service)
 * Register users

 ## Assumptions

 Some services are needed to use Lens3 as shown in the configuration figure above.
 In this setup, we assume NGINX as a reverse-proxy.
-Mux and Api are Gunicorn services, and we assume Mux runs at port=8004 and Api at port=8003.
-A reverse-proxy should be setup for Mux and Api ports.
+Lens3-Mux and Lens3-Api are Gunicorn services, and we assume Lens3-Mux runs at port=8004 and Lens3-Api at port=8003.
+A reverse-proxy should be setup for Lens3-Mux and Lens3-Api ports.
 In addition, Redis is needed and Redis runs at port=6378.
 A pseudo user "lens3" is used for the owner of the daemons/services.
 We also assume RedHat8.5 and Python3.9 at this writing (in March 2022).

 * Python
   * 3.9 and later

 * Services used
-  * Lenticularis Mux
+  * Lenticularis Lens3-Mux
-  * Lenticularis Api
+  * Lenticularis Lens3-Api
   * Redis (port=6378)
   * Reverse-proxy